Love God.........Serve Others

 This Institution is an equal opportunity provider.
 "And Justice for All."

-Beginning Sunday, July 12, our sanctuary doors will be open to the public for 11 am worship.
-This will be in addition to our TV, YouTube, and Facebook broadcasts.
+Our sanctuary doors are now open to the public for both 9 am and 11 am worship.
+This will be in addition to our TV, YouTube, and Facebook broadcasts for 11:00 only at this time.

 While we understand the worship experience will be different, we are excited to welcome you back into our building.
 We appreciate your cooperation and patience as we make these modifications to our worship service.